louchesprocket/pgnutil/README.txt

 Requirements

-pgnutil requires Java 1.8 or higher.
+Pgnutil requires Java 1.8 or higher.
 It theoretically runs on any platform with a command line.